1) Is this program something that can be done at your own pace?

 5) Are you MEAC accredited?
 I live in a place/state where MEAC accredited schools are the only way to get a license.

 We are not MEAC accredited.
 With our school, we have chosen to satisfy the learning requirements and integrity standards that WE think are important for a well-rounded midwife.
 We are not interested in pleasing any governmental body around birth - only the midwives and women that they serve.
 We think the bar is higher for those choosing to educate themselves for the pure motivation of knowing all they can know, and providing women with the resources to make their own decisions.
 We do offer courses in business development and also in structuring a midwifery practice that is independent of any governmental institution.
 We hope you complete the curriculum with your eyes wide open to the politics of midwifery and birth and can choose to practice in a way that resonates with your deepest truths.
+Learn more with this podcast episode and this video we created.

 6) So would you submit/check in once per week or once per quarter?
 How will the accountability play out?